sigmorphon/2021Task0/README.md

-## Part 2: Are We There Yet?<sup>1</sup> A Shared Task on Cognitively Plausible Morphological Inflection
+## Part 2: Are We There Yet?
+A Shared Task on Cognitively Plausible Morphological Inflection

 ### Task Description
 An open question in the use of neural networks for the study of language is to what degree they resemble human-like language production.
 In the realm of morphology, this question goes back 40 years to the infamous past-tense debate of the 1980s where one camp argued humans use rule-based mechanisms and another argued that humans inflect words with a process closer to neural networks.
 See Gary Marcus’ book [The Algebraic Mind](https://mitpress.mit.edu/books/algebraic-mind) for an overview or several recent papers in the ACL community on the topic, e.g. [Kirov and Cotterell (2019)](https://arxiv.org/abs/1807.04783), [Corkery et al. (2019)](https://arxiv.org/abs/1906.01280) and [McCurdy et al. (2020)](https://www.aclweb.org/anthology/2020.acl-main.159/).